DataSQRL/datasqrl.github.io/docs/getting-started/concepts/why-datasqrl.md

 DataSQRL has an [optimizer](/docs/reference/operations/optimizer) that picks optimal data structures, chooses the least expensive execution path, installs index structures, pushes down predicates, batches requests, and pools resources.
 All those things you really don't want to think about when you are building a data service on a timeline but can potentially come back to bite you.
 DataSQRL takes care of them for you.

 DataSQRL compiles to proven streaming technologies like [Apache Flink](https://flink.apache.org/) for processing realtime data flows and mature databases like [Postgres](https://www.postgresql.org/) to serve API requests.
 This means your data service runs on a robust, fast, and efficient architecture that is optimized by DataSQRL.
-The resulting data layer runs on technologies that have been battle-tested for decades, so you can sleep peacefully at night.
+The resulting data service runs on technologies that have been battle-tested for decades, so you can sleep peacefully at night.

 If your data service becomes successful (fingers crossed 🤞) or the amount of data keeps growing, you'll need to scale.
 Building scale into a system after the fact is very expensive.
 With DataSQRL you are building on a scalable foundation and when it comes time to scale you know that you can add resources and the system will be able to manage more data and more traffic.
-Each component of the compiled data layer can be scaled independently, or you can rely on managed offerings that auto-scale.
+Each component of the compiled data service can be scaled independently, or you can rely on managed offerings that auto-scale.
 However, DataSQRL doesn't slow you down initially with scalability concerns, and you can run the entire service on a single instance or your laptop.

 ## Learn more

 * To get a feel for DataSQRL and how easy it is to build data services, check out the [quickstart tutorial](/docs/getting-started/quickstart).
-* If you are trying to figure out if DataSQLR is the right choice for you, take a look at the [comparison to other data systems](/docs/getting-started/comparison/overview) to find out how DataSQRL compares.
+* If you are trying to figure out if DataSQLR is the right choice for you, take a look at the [comparison to other data systems](/docs/getting-started/concepts/when-datasqrl) to find out how DataSQRL compares.
 * To dive deeper into DataSQRL, explore the [SQRL language](/docs/getting-started/concepts/sqrl), how the [optimizer](/docs/reference/operations/optimizer) compiles SQRL scripts into efficient data architectures, or read the [documentation](/docs/intro) for all the things.

 ## Footnotes